vowstar/k210-linux-nommu/linux-kernel/Documentation/sound/hd-audio/notes.rst

   parser are skipped.
 * when ``generic`` is passed, the codec-specific parser is skipped and only the generic parser is used.

+A new style for the model option that was introduced since 5.15 kernel is to pass the PCI or codec SSID in the form of ``model=XXXX:YYYY`` where XXXX and YYYY are the sub-vendor and sub-device IDs in hex numbers, respectively.
+This is a kind of aliasing to another device;
+when this form is given, the driver will refer to that SSID as a reference to the quirk table.
+It'd be useful especially when the target quirk isn't listed in the model table.
+For example, passing model=103c:8862 will apply the quirk for HP ProBook 445 G8 (which isn't found in the model table as of writing) as long as the device is handled equivalently by the same driver.

 Speaker and Headphone Output